AshridgeTechnologies/elemento/stories/Cloudflare Durable Object Datastore.md

 - ✅ Generate bindings for the datastore classes
 - ✅ Server app Durable object store
 - ✅ Decide on how to make authentication flexible
-- Use individual table fields instead of JSON lump
-- Decide on how to use sqlite, json and pass data to authorize function
+- ✅ Decide on how to use sqlite, json and pass data to authorize function
-- Use databaseId, not name?

 Further
 -------

 - ~~Start with sync from store, move to updates copied to clients~~
+- Use individual table fields instead of JSON lump
+- Use databaseId, not name?

 Multi-user game scenario
 ------------------------